gabbo89/ITS2025/docs/1a3_conda.md

 eval "$(/course/tadb/miniconda3/bin/conda shell.bash hook)"
 ```

-Now you will be able to use teh conda command.
+Now you will be able to use the conda command.

 In order to use the conda environments, you need to run the following command: